benyap/react-starter-kit-semantic-ui/README.md

 ### Running the project locally

-1. If you have never built the project before, run the command `npm run build:semantic` to build the Semantic UI assets for the first time.
+1. If you have never built the project before, run the command `npm run build:semantic` to build the Semantic UI assets for the first time (this will output the files into the `src/semantic-ui/dist` directory, where they are imported into other files).
 2. Run `npm run local` to build and serve the project on `http://localhost:8080`.

 This will use `webpack-dev-server` to serve the assets, and watch source files for any changes.
 Note that you do not need to run `npm run build:semantic` again once you've built the Semantic UI assets once as `npm run local` will watch the source for any changes and rebuild the assets.